Highlights

 North End Redux – A Wonderful Evening at Suffolk University Discussing “The New Catholics” (Italian immigrants) in Boston

-I enjoyed a fantastic evening this Fall at Suffolk University Law School in Boston, where I was honored to present to a great live audience, plus a large group of livestream viewers, on “The New Catholics Come to Town,” a history of how North End Italian immigrants interacted with the church hierarchy in the late 19th and early 20th centuries.
+I enjoyed a fantastic evening in the Fall of 2023 at Suffolk University Law School in Boston, where I was honored to present to a great live audience, plus a large group of livestream viewers, on “The New Catholics Come to Town,” a history of how North End Italian immigrants interacted with the church hierarchy in the late 19th and early 20th centuries.

 The program, part of the 2023 prestigious Lowell Institute’s Lecture Series, was the third (and final) in a series entitled “Religion in the Evolution of Boston’s North End Neighborhood,” which coincides with the 300th anniversary of Old North Church and the 150th anniversary of St. Leonard’s Parish, the first Italian immigrant parish in New England.
 The series was co-sponsored by the wonderful people at the Paul Revere Memorial Association, Suffolk University, WGBH Forum, and the North End Historical Society.